Allenuzoma/DEVOPS-TOOLING-WEBSITE-SOLUTION/README.md

 1. 1.
 Create an EC2 instance with the Redhat OS.
 2. Name the instance NFS-Server.

-Create three EBS volumes of 10 Gib each and attach these volumes to the ec2 instance.
+Create three EBS volumes of 10 Gib each and attach these volumes to the ec2 instance..

 Next we connect our instance using the terminal